Solovki prison camp

 This was the nucleus from which the entire Gulag grew, thanks to its proximity to the first great construction project of the Five-Year Plans, the White Sea–Baltic Canal.
 In one way, Solovki and the White Sea Canal broke a basic rule of the Gulag: they were both far too close to the border.
-This facilitated a number of daring escapes in the 1920s; as war loomed in the late 1930s it led to the closure of the Solovki special prison.
+This facilitated a number of daring escapes in the 1920s; as war loomed in the late 1930s, it led to the closure of the Solovki special prison.
 Its several thousand inmates were transferred elsewhere, or shot on the mainland and on Solovki.

+In common parlance, the word "Solovki" initially referred to the Solovetsky Islands or the Solovetsky Monastery, but since these times it came to denote the Solovki prison camp.

 The "mother of the Gulag"

 Aleksandr Solzhenitsyn called Solovki the "mother of the GULAG".

 From monastery to concentration camp

 Historically, the Solovetsky Islands were the location of the famous Russian Orthodox Solovetsky Monastery complex.
 It was a centre of economic activity with over three hundred monks, and also a forepost of Russian naval power in the North, repelling foreign attacks during the Time of Troubles, the Crimean War, and the Russian Civil War.
 In the autumn of 1922 the process of transitioning from a monastery to concentration camp began.
 All wooden buildings were burned, and many of the monks were murdered, including the Igumen.
 The remaining monks were sent to forced labour camps in central Russia.

-The unpublished decree of 3 November 1923 led to the conversion of the monastery buildings into the Solovki "special" camp: the Solovetsky Lager Osobogo Naznachenia or SLON in Russian (the acronym is a play on the Russian word for elephant).
+The unpublished decree of 3 November 1923 led to the conversion of the monastery buildings into the Solovki "special" camp: the Solovetsky lager osobogo naznachenia or SLON in Russian (the acronym is a play on the Russian word for elephant).
 One of the first "forced labor camps", Solovki served as a prototype for the Gulag as a whole.
 In early 1924, it was sometimes given a double name, Severnye (Solovetskiye) Lagerya OGPU (Northern (Solovki) camps of OGPU).

 Its remote situation made escape almost impossible and in Tsarist times the monastery had been used, on occasion, as a political prison by the Russian imperial administration.
 The treatment of the prisoners in the Soviet-era camp attracted much criticism in Western Europe and the United States after a book came out in England, An Island Hell, by S. A. Malsagoff.
-This book appeared soon after a Solovki prisoner, who secretly knew how to speak English, managed to escape from Kem on an English freight vessel.
-After a thorough clean-up, the Soviet government sent the proletarian writer Maxim Gorky there in an attempt to counter this negative publicity.
+After a thorough clean-up and careful staging, the Soviet government sent the proletarian writer Maxim Gorky there in an attempt to counter this negative publicity.
 He wrote a very favourable essay, which praised the beauty of nature on the islands, but some authors believe he understood the real conditions he was witnessing.